Atari 810: Description

 The 810 case was designed by Roy Nishi and Russ Farnell.
-It used identical C-shaped sections for the top and bottom of the drive, with rings embossed into the case where rubber feet were adhered on the bottom during assembly.
-This meant the feet on one drive were naturally positioned over the empty rings on the top of the drive below it, providing sturdy stacking.
+It used identical C-shaped sections for the top and bottom of the drive, with four small circular indentations embossed into the case where rubber feet were adhered on the bottom during assembly.
+This meant the feet on one drive were naturally positioned over the empty circles on the top of the drive below it, providing sturdy stacking.
 The front of the case had the power switch, similar to the one used on the computer and most other peripherals in the line.
 The unit drew about 20W, so it was normally turned off when not in use.
-Two LED lamps indicated that power was on and when the drive was being accessed.
+Two LED lamps were placed on the front, one indicated that power was on and the other blinked when the drive was being accessed.
 The back of the case had two SIO ports to allow daisy-chaining, a ring jack for the external power supply, and two pin switches to select the drive number from 1 to 4.

 The drive saw a series of improvements over time.
 The original 810 had problems with speed regulation and also had marginal ability to distinguish between clock pulses and data on some disks.
 Starting on 1 September 1981, all new 810s were built to the "DS" standard, for "Data Separator", identifiable by a small sticker.
 These versions added an External Data Separator Board which plugged into the socket for the FD1771 chip, providing more separation between the signals and improving read reliability.
 It also attempted to address the motor control speed issues, which required the Side Board to be replaced and the voltage of the circuit to be increased to 12V.
 As the original 9V power supply was retained, the conversion required more power to provide a second 12V output, increasing average use from about 20W to 30W.
 The upgrade was offered to owners of earlier models.